mrk-drn/pathfinding-algorithms-visualizer/README.md

 # Pathfinding Algorithms Visualizer

+A gamified visualization of common search algorithms.
 All algorithms are implemented as Graph Search, i.e., already visited spots will not be considered again.

 ## Uninformed (using no heuristics) search algorithms:
 * [Breadth-First-Search](https://github.com/mrk-drn/pathfinding-algorithms-visualizer/blob/master/breadth_first_graphsearch.py)